 Debridement is also used to remove pockets of pus in the skin called abscesses.
 Abscesses can invade the bloodstream and become a widespread infection (sepsis).

 Infected or necrotic tissues can lead to amputation and even death.

 Currently, five types of debridement are known:

-Surgical debridement is performed with the help of scalpels, lasers, forceps, scissors and other instruments, in addition to the use of anesthesia.
+Surgical debridement is performed with the help of scalpels, lasers, forceps, scissors, and other instruments, in addition to using anesthesia.

-This is the method most used in large wounds that have deep tissue damage, or in very painful wounds.
+This method is mainly used in large wounds with deep tissue damage or severe wounds.

 - There is excellent control over what and how much fabric is removed.

 - It is the fastest way to achieve cleansing of wounds.

 - It is more expensive if an operating room is required.

 - There are risks inherent to general anesthesia.